Luashine/wc3-test-maps/variable-length-crash/README.md

 Appears to have been fixed in Reforged (1.33.0.19203).
 I didn't check which version.

-Both war3map.j and the map are included here.
+Both war3map.j and the map are included here: `name-and-namex`

 ```
 ---------------------------